DylanMeeus/springboot_jwt_blog/_posts/2015-09-10-jwt-authentication-with-observables.markdown

 ## The Secret Quote Response

-We could set up a separate response stream for our secret quotes which simply mimics the `quoteResponseStream`, but instead of repeating ourselves, let's use RxJS's `merge` method to combine the `quoteStream` and the `secretQuoteStream` into one single `quoteResponseStream`.
+We could set up a separate response stream for our secret quotes that simply mimics the `quoteResponseStream`, but instead of repeating ourselves, let's use RxJS's `merge` method to combine the `quoteStream` and the `secretQuoteStream` into one single `quoteResponseStream`.
 This gives us the benefit of only needing to subscribe to a single stream that will observe events for public and private quotes.

 ```js
 // app.js